Have you ever found yourself wondering: what am I doing next to this person? And, you answered yourself: “They give me affection.”

 Well, imagine if you’re hungry for love…

-You meet a person, not really the kind of person that you tend to fall for, he or she doesn’t really convince you, and yet you become hooked and don’t know how to quit because you need a bit of affection, that’s enough to keep you chained to that person.
+He or she doesn’t really convince you, and yet you become hooked and don’t know how to quit because you need a bit of affection, that’s enough to keep you chained to that person.

 The need for affection is very powerful because love is a basic need.
-It is as

 So, you spend days, months and even years with a person whom, if it were not for your lack of affection, you would’ve left long ago.